 - Consume: once allocated, you can consume the capacity add-ons.

-If your organization has purchased capacity add-ons, an Add-ons tile appears on the Capacity screen in the Power Platform Admin center.
-Sign into the Admin center, and select Analytics > Capacity in the left-side navigation pane.
+If your organization has purchased capacity add-ons, an Add-ons tile appears on the Capacity screen in the Microsoft Power Platform admin center.
+Sign into the admin center, and select Resources > Capacity > Summary tab.

 The Add-ons tile shows summary information about the capacity add-ons that your organization has.